ibm-cloud-docs/BlockStorage/new-ibm-block-and-file-storage-location-and-features.md

 The new storage has the following features and capabilities:

 - [Provider Managed encryption for data-at-rest](block-file-storage-encryption-rest.html).
 All Block and File storage will automatically be provisioned as encrypted at no additional charge.
 - 10 IOPS per GB tier option.
-A new tier has been added to the Endurance type Block and File storage to support the most demanding workloads.
+A new tier has been added to the Endurance type {{site.data.keyword.blockstorageshort}} and File storage to support the most demanding workloads.
-- All flash-backed storage.
-Block and File storage provisioned with either Endurance or Performance at 2 IOPS per GB or higher with backed by all-flash storage.
+- All flash-backed storage.  {{site.data.keyword.blockstorageshort}} and File storage provisioned with either Endurance or Performance at 2 IOPS per GB or higher with backed by all-flash storage.
-- Snapshot and Replication support with Block and File storage provisioned with Performance.
+- Snapshot and Replication support with {{site.data.keyword.blockstorageshort}} and File storage provisioned with Performance.
 - Hourly Billing option added for storage that is planned to be used for less than a full month.
-- Up to 48,000 IOPS for Block and File storage provisioned with Performance.
+- Up to 48,000 IOPS for {{site.data.keyword.blockstorageshort}} and File Storage provisioned with Performance.
-- Create a new clone of your data with the [Block Storage Volume Duplication feature](how-to-create-duplicate-volume.html).
+- Create a new clone of your data with the [{{site.data.keyword.blockstorageshort}} Volume Duplication feature](how-to-create-duplicate-volume.html).

-## New Mount Point for Encrypted File Storage Volumes
+## New Mount Point for Encrypted Storage Volumes

-All encrypted File storage volumes provisioned in these data centers have a different mount point than non-encrypted volumes.
-To ensure you are using the correct mount point for both your encrypted and non-encrypted file storage volumes you can view the mount point information in the Volume Details page in the UI as well as access the correct mountpoint via an API call:  `SoftLayer_Network_Storage::getNetworkMountAddress()`.
+All encrypted storage volumes provisioned in these data centers have a different mount point than non-encrypted volumes.
+To ensure you are using the correct mount point for both your encrypted and non-encrypted storage volumes you can view the mount point information in the Volume Details page in the UI as well as access the correct mountpoint via an API call:  `SoftLayer_Network_Storage::getNetworkMountAddress()`.

-Check back here to see when additional data centers have been upgraded and for newly available features and capabilities that are being added for Block and File storage.
+Check back here to see when additional data centers have been upgraded and for newly available features and capabilities that are being added for {{site.data.keyword.blockstorageshort}}.